JakuWorks/PowerShell-File-Walker-Commands/README.md

 # Project Summary

+## Repository Status
+I will no longer update this project due to the following reasons:
+- No personal incentive - I've switched away from Windows and no longer depend on PowerShell and this program
+- [Technical debt](https://en.wikipedia.org/wiki/Technical_debt) - I've created this project at the beginning of my programming career.
+My lack of experience resulted in poor code quality, which in turn led to unmaintainability
+-  Security risks - the Elev command may pose a security threat: a malicious actor could tamper with Elev's code to achieve [privilege escalation](https://en.wikipedia.org/wiki/Privilege_escalation)

 ## Short Description
 PowerShell-File-Walker-Commands is a bundle of four commands `cda`, `cdf`, `elev`, `unelev` that simplify common PowerShell shell tasks